- From £10.45

 If you’re adding lime be careful not to overdo it.
 Making the soil for an ornamental lawn too alkaline is detrimental to the finer grasses and will promote weeds and weed grasses.
 The amounts should be given to you by the laboratory that did your soil analysis.
 When adding lime do so as evenly as possible otherwise you will have different pH values and therefore different growth properties throughout the lawn.
 Use ground limestone or dolomitic limestone only.

 When adding soil or organics do so in stages and NEVER layer one soil on top of another without blending by digging or rotovating.
 The greater the quantity or depth of amendment will affect the steps you will take to incorporate it.
 This will also affect the pH of the finished job so it’s worth getting a pH for the new soil.
+If you're adding organic matter the best is completely rotted none animal manure or humus.

 Adding 6” or 15 cm of new soil.
 This is unusual but may be required for very heavy clay areas.